effekseer/Effekseer/docs/Development/CodingRule_En.md

 This project maintains tab and almost settings are same as VisualStduio.

-Please apply .editorconfig for only new codes as far as you can.
+Please apply .editorconfig for only new or fixed codes as far as you can.

 ## Exception